-- At the end of each reporting period subsequent measurement is at fair value through profit or loss except for equity instruments that are not publicly traded and whose fair value cannot be reliably measured, which are measured at cost less impairment - If fair value is no longer available, the fair value at the last date available is treated as the cost of the instrument and subsequent measurement is at cost less impairment - Fair value guidance is as per Section 11.
-Transaction costs are not included in the initial measurement of an instrument that will subsequently be measured at fair value through profit or loss - The guidance on impairment and derecognition of financial assets is as per Section 11.
+- At the end of each reporting period subsequent measurement is at fair value through profit or loss except for: - Some fair value changes of hedging instruments in a designated hedging relationship which are recognised in OCI - equity instruments that are not publicly traded and whose fair value cannot be reliably measured without undue cost or effort, which are measured at cost less impairment - If fair value is no longer available without undue cost or effort, the fair value at the last date available is treated as the cost of the instrument and subsequent measurement is at cost less impairment until a reliable measure of fair value becomes available without undue cost or effort - Fair value guidance is as per Section 11.
+Transaction costs are not included at initial measurement of an instrument that will subsequently be measured at fair value through profit or loss - The guidance on impairment and derecognition of financial assets is as per Section 11.